Customer and Product Data Act 2025

 You could also call this:

-This part of the proposed law talks about what happens if a court decides that certain powers used by the government were not legal.
-If this happens, here’s what the government must do:
+This law talks about what happens if a court says that the use of powers under section 53 was not allowed.
+If this happens, the chief executive must do some important things right away:

-They have to destroy any information they got by using those illegal powers.
-They also need to get rid of any records of that information.
-If they took any documents from someone, they have to give them back and destroy any copies they made.
+They must destroy any information they got because of using those powers wrongly.
+They also need to destroy any records of that information.

-Sometimes, the court might say it’s okay for the government to keep some of this information or documents.
-But the court will set rules about how they can use it.
+Sometimes, instead of destroying the information or documents, a court might say they can be kept by the chief executive.
+But the court will set rules about how they can be kept.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.